JonathanHackerCG/Jen-Scripts/Documentation/3. Distribution/3.1. Scattering/jen_scatter.md

-Replaces some percentage of replace values with a new value.
+Replaces some percentage of replace values with new values.
 Often used for "scattering" flowers across a field, or generating "seed" values to use as starting points for other terrain generation.

 The chance parameter applies to each position independently.